Ericode99/lab03/README.md

 #### Decisions Taken

-- To achieve the desired behaviour '_do_watchpoint' was added to 'vm_break.py'.
-It stores the address of the created watchpoint in 'watchpoints'.
-'Run' now additionally checks if the current instructions changes the memory where a watchpoint is set.
+- To achieve the desired behaviour `_do_watchpoint` was added to `vm_break.py`.
+It stores the address of the created watchpoint in `watchpoints`. `run` now additionally checks if the current instructions changes the memory where a watchpoint is set.
   If this is the case the program halts.

 #### Execution

-- To test the newly added functionality run the program in the dictionary 'debugger' with the command 'python3 vm_break.py count_up.mx' and enter any numbers of distinct leading characters of the command watchpoint with the desired index to set the watchpoint at.
+- To test the newly added functionality run the program in the dictionary `debugger` with the command `python3 vm_break.py count_up.mx` and enter any numbers of distinct leading characters of the command watchpoint with the desired index to set the watchpoint at.
-  For example: 'wa 2' to set a watchpoint at address 2.
+  For example: `wa 2` to set a watchpoint at address 2.

 Task 3 execution:
 inside vm folder run: